javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 count();
 ```

-The browser may even show "the script takes too long" warning (but hopefully won't, the number is not very big).
+The browser may even show "the script takes too long" warning (but hopefully it won't, because the number is not very big).

 Let's split the job using the nested `setTimeout`: